Fiji Indian organisations: Indian Imperial Association (1918)

 The Indian Imperial Association (I.I.A.) came into existence in Fiji on 2 June 1918 to further the well-being of the Indian settlers in Fiji.
 Manilal Doctor became its first President and Ram Singh its Secretary.
 The association contained mainly educated Fiji Indians.
 It sent petitions to the Government seeking review of marriage law, an end to the death penalty and representation into the Legislative Council.
 The aim of the association was to ‘watch the interests of and to assist in the general improvement of the Indian community in Fiji’.
-As president of the I.I.A., Manilal Doctor wrote to Gandhi, other Indian leaders and the British Labour Party on the sad plight of Indian indentured labourers in Fiji.
-Following, the strike of 1920, the I.I.A. organised petitions in different languages, asking for Manilal to be allowed to stay in Fiji but after he was deported from Fiji in 1920, the I.I.A. collapsed.
+As president of the I.I.A., Manilal Doctor wrote to Gandhi, other Indian leaders and the British Labour Party on the sad plight of Indian indentured laborers in Fiji.
+Following, the strike of 1920, the I.I.A. organized petitions in different languages, asking for Manilal to be allowed to stay in Fiji but after he was deported from Fiji in 1920, the I.I.A. collapsed.

 Arya Pratinidhi Sabha of Fiji (1918)

 The Arya Pratinidhi Sabha of Fiji (Arya Representative Society), the national body for all the Arya Samajs in Fiji, was formed in 1918, although Arya Samaj had existed in Fiji since 1904.
 Its first President was Swami Manoharanand Saraswati.
 The Arya Pratinidhi Sabha of Fiji is affiliated to Sarvadeshik Arya Pratinidhi Sabha (World Council of Arya Samaj) based in New Delhi.
 Immediately after its formation the Sabha went about establishing schools in Fiji, with the first one, Gurukul Primary School, established in 1918 in Saweni, Lautoka.
-The Sabha owns and manages 14 pre-schools, 18 primary schools, 7 secondary schools, a commercial school, a religious training centre, a youth development centre and has provided the facilities and resources for the establishment of the University of Fiji.
+The Sabha owns and manages 14 pre-schools, 18 primary schools, 7 secondary schools, a commercial school, a religious training center, a youth development center and has provided the facilities and resources for the establishment of the University of Fiji.